 - Make a mixture of confectioners’ sugar and milk.
 Drizzle over cinnamon rolls.

-Go ahead and indulge in these sinfully delightful cinnamon rolls that will surely tickle your taste buds and leave you wanting for more.
+Go ahead and indulge in these sinfully delightful cinnamon rolls that will surely tickle your taste buds and leave you wanting more.